-Sure, these facets of business (innovation, reliability, customer service) are relevant for anyone looking for a new vendor.
-But they’re hardly compelling.
-Every business can make statements like this, and in the absence of any proof of your innovation and customer service, prospects are left feeling totally unimpressed by these bland statements.
+Statements like those have no impact whatsoever.
+Any business can make similar statements.
+And in the absence of any proof of your innovation and customer service, prospects are left feeling unimpressed by these bland statements.

-Instead, compelling CA statements are specific and objective.
+Instead, compelling messages are specific and objective.
 They provide proof points to potential customers.
 For example:

 - We won three awards from the national research council last year for our product innovations